USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

   and Development Agreement (CRADA), Cooperative Agreement (CA), or another similar vehicle.
 * Refuse all outside contributions.
-* Arrange for a contractor to author and own the work, and then assign copyright to the Government.
+* Arrange for a contractor to create the work, and then assign copyright in the work to the Government.

 The process in this document outlines a new option, and as such, requires careful consideration of copyright implications.